Lunar New Year candy boxes, decoded

 It's all about pronunciation, not taste.
 Most of their Chinese names sound similar to a word in Mandarin or Cantonese with positive associations.

-The Cantonese word for coconut, for example, sounds like grandfather and son.
+The Cantonese word for coconuts, for example, sounds like the word for grandfather-son in both Cantonese and Mandarin -- ye (grandfather) zi (son).

 It signifies a strong family bond and a big family.